We Be Burnin',

 He claims his face was more radiant after that.
 So we were probably doing something right, I suppose.

-Went to Sukkwan's place after that for a mahjong session.
+Sukkwan's place after that for a mahjong session.
 And listened to a Backstreet Boys CD.
 Just for kicks.
 Embarassingly enough, we knew all the words.

 Brought the kids to Times Square yesterday morning.
 They must have went on the bumper cars, like, fifteen times altogether.
 [Considering that they've watched '2 Fast 2 Furious' so many times until the DVD's totally scratched, fifteen's not that many after all.]
 Even the operator of the bumper cars looked sick of them.
 Ooh, and I went on the roller-coaster too.
 The one for adults, mind you.
 It was pretty cool; gravity-defying.